Clara Mortenson Beyer: USAID and retirement

 Beyer left the Department of Labor in 1958 and went to work at the International Cooperation Administration, which eventually was combined with several other organizations to become the U.S. Agency for International Development (USAID).
 She would work with USAID until her retirement in 1972, visiting 32 countries and studying labor conditions there.
 In 1972, when Beyer retired, she was awarded a certificate of appreciation for her contributions to the social and economic development of people both in the United States and overseas.
 After her retirement, Beyer still served as a consultant for USAID and co-authored the Percy Amendment to the International Cooperation Assistance Act of 1973, which designated certain amounts of U.S. foreign aid to programs for women.

 Death and legacy

 Beyer died in her Washington, D.C., home on September 25, 1990, due to acute cardiac arrhythmia.
 She was survived by her three sons, twelve grandchildren, and 23 great-grandchildren.
-One of her grandchildren, Don Beyer, serves as a Congressmen from Virginia's 8th congressional district since 2015, and was the Lieutenant Governor of Virginia from 1990 to 1998, and the United States Ambassador to Switzerland from 2009 to 2013 Don Beyer inaugurated the Clara Mortenson Beyer "Women and Children First" Award in 2011, which honors women leaders making positive change for women.
+One of her grandchildren, Don Beyer, serves as a Congressman from Virginia's 8th congressional district since 2015, and was the Lieutenant Governor of Virginia from 1990 to 1998, and the United States Ambassador to Switzerland from 2009 to 2013 Don Beyer inaugurated the Clara Mortenson Beyer "Women and Children First" Award in 2011, which honors women leaders making positive change for women.

 She was buried in Arlington National Cemetery beside her husband, Otto, who died in 1948.
 Her papers are held by the Schlesinger Library on the History of Women in America at Harvard University.